tvheadend/tvheadend/docs/markdown/dvbinputs.md

 [Networks](class/mpegts_network)                                 | Where you configure networks
 [Muxes](class/mpegts_mux)                                        | Where you configure multiplexes
 [Services](class/mpegts_service)                                 | Discovered service(s) management
-[Mux Schedulers](class/mpegts_mux_sched)                         | Where you configure mux schedulers - schedule tvheadend to tune to a specific mux to receive different types of data, EMMs, EIT etc
+[Mux Schedulers](class/mpegts_mux_sched)                         | Where you configure mux schedulers - schedule Tvheadend to tune to a specific mux to receive different types of data, EMMs, EIT etc

 ---

 ## Overview

-This tab is where you configure how tvheadend manages your adapters/input, networks, muxes and services.
+This tab is where you configure/manage your adapters/input, networks, muxes and services.